cybozu-go/moco/docs/design.md

 To avoid these unnecessary restarts of the clusters, we implement the merging logic in the operator and prepare another container image that is responsible only for outputting the merged contents to `my.cnf`.
 This container image is independent of the operator's image.
-The operator takes the Default and Constant configurations for all MySQL clusters as `ConfigMap`s given in command-line options, and the User configuration for a certain MySQL cluster specified in the cluster's CR.
+The operator contains the Default and Constant configurations for all MySQL clusters, and the User configuration for a certain MySQL cluster specified in the cluster's CR.
-The operator then merges these three `ConfigMap`s to create a `my.cnf` template.
+The operator then merges these three configurations to create a `my.cnf` template.
 The init container receives the merged `my.cnf` template and fills it with run-time values, e.g. the Pod's IP address.

 So, in short we prepare the following two init containers.